Learning goals

 Exercise

-Let´s start with a practical example of visual image interpretation by exploring very high resolution imagery of Berlin using the desktop application of Google Earth Pro.
+Let´s start with a practical example of visual image interpretation by exploring very high resolution imagery of Berlin using the web version of Google Earth.

-• Open Google Earth Pro.
-Get an overview about the different features and information layers in the lower left panel.
+• Open Google Earth.
+Get an overview about the different features and information layers in the upper and left panels.
 You may want to disable multimedia (e.g. photos) and other layers.

 • Zoom to an arbitrary location of interest within Berlin (press “R” to change from oblique view to nadir view).
 Answer the following questions with help of the very high resolution images: